ibmresilient/resilient-community-apps/resilientsystems.com/python/send_mail/README.md

 Create three custom text fields to represent the email body, address, and subject.
 Put their API access names under the address, subject, and body fields in the config file.
-Also, whatever message you include in the default message field in the [sendmail] section of the config file will be included in all of the messages you send out by default.
+Also, whatever message you include in the default message field in the `[sendmail]` section of the config file will be included in all of the messages you send out by default.

 ## Gmail Configuration

-This incident assumes you have a working gmail account with valid login credentials.
-Once you have your gmail, credentials, put them in the associated fields in the [sendmail] section of the app.config file.
+This example assumes you have a working gmail account with valid login credentials.
+Once you have your gmail, credentials, put them in the associated fields in the `[sendmail]` section of the app.config file.